tymbaca/wikigraph/README.md

 change the rate (in `cmd/wikigraph/main.go`) in code and recompile the program.
 I'm too lazy to add RPS flag (just look at how I handle cli arguments in main.go lol).

+## Language support
+Program was tested with English, Russian and [Wolof](https://en.wikipedia.org/wiki/Wolof_language) Wikipedia.
+So any other non-ascii language articles can be supported, as long as they match similar HTML layout.

+## TODO
+- [ ] Use official [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) instead of parsing the whole HTML of every article.